 Image adapted from: HDB

-B. Family Grant (up to $50,000)
+B. CPF Housing Grant (up to $80,000)

 C. Proximity Housing Grant (up to $30,000)

-This grant can slash up to $30,000 from your home loan if you’re intending to live with your parents in your new home, and up to $20,000 if you’re looking to purchase a nearby resale flat under 4KM away from your parents’ home.
-And unlike the previous two schemes, you don’t have to qualify under a fixed income ceiling.
+This grant can slash up to $30,000 from your home loan if you’re intending to live with your parents in your new home, and up to $20,000 if you’re looking to purchase a nearby resale flat less than 4km from your parents’ home.

 4. Are you going to sell your home in a few years?

 House flipping: a term that means buying a home at a low price and quickly reselling it for profit, is quickly becoming a new trend among BTO buyers.
-While there aren’t any rules to make this illegal, just make sure that you’ve fulfilled the Minimum Occupancy Period (MOP) of five years before flippin’.
+While there aren’t any rules to make this illegal, just make sure that you’ve fulfilled the Minimum Occupation Period (MOP) of five years before flippin’.

 Contrary to what you’re used to hearing, renovating from scratch does not necessarily equate to higher costs.
-We’ve crunched the numbers for you to get a rough estimate on what you’ll be needing for your home makeover:

 Other factors involved in your renovation: